Extended Hückel method

 The extended Hückel method is a semiempirical quantum chemistry method, developed by Roald Hoffmann since 1963.
 It is based on the Hückel method but, while the original Hückel method only considers pi orbitals, the extended method also includes the sigma orbitals.

+Description

 The extended Hückel method can be used for determining the molecular orbitals, but it is not very successful in determining the structural geometry of an organic molecule.
 It can however determine the relative energy of different geometrical configurations.
 It involves calculations of the electronic interactions in a rather simple way for which the electron-electron repulsions are not explicitly included and the total energy is just a sum of terms for each electron in the molecule.
-The off-diagonal Hamiltonian matrix elements are given by an approximation due to Wolfsberg and Helmholz that relates them to the diagonal elements and the overlap matrix element.
+The off-diagonal Hamiltonian matrix elements are given by an approximation due to Max Wolfsberg and Lindsay Helmholz that relates them to the diagonal elements and the overlap matrix element.